bryantirawan/Concert-Buddy/README.md

 }
 ```

+#### @Justin there is one more PUT request for removing a concert in User model if they choose to no longer go to a concert and also removing said user from Concert model' fellow_user.
+Look at update function line 62-72 in buddy-api/buddy_rest/api
+### The json body should just be {"concert: "concert_id"} like "3b219ef"

+#### In reality, we used serializer and rest_framework as well as django view functions because I did not discover serializers/rest_framework but you can say something like we seperated simple get requests with django view functions/encoders/polling (which by the way do you have a seciton on polling in this read me?) and more complciated logic with serializer/rest_framework

 ## Ticket Microservice
 The Ticket Microservice handles all of the ticket transactions that occur through the Concert Buddy Application.
 The Ticket Microservice consists of five models titled 'ConcertVO', 'UserVO', 'Ticket', 'OrderItem', and 'Address'.